samienr/zola-website/content/blog/soundhax/index.md

 Unfortunately for us, however, we can't go ahead and just write in instructions (A.K.A. shellcode) just yet.
 Modern systems, such as the one on the 3DS, have some protections to prevent executing code on the stack or heap.
 However, we can work around this by using a technique known as Return-Oriented Programming (ROP), which chains together small pieces of existing code to perform our desired operations.

-This of ROP as something like the cut-up technique, where an artist cuts scraps out of a book or magazine, then rearranges these scraps to create a new text the author never intended.
+Think of ROP as something like the cut-up technique, where an artist cuts scraps out of a book or magazine, then rearranges these scraps to create a new text the author never intended.
 {{ image(url="https://upload.wikimedia.org/wikipedia/commons/thumb/6/6a/Cut_up_text.jpg/477px-Cut_up_text.jpg", hover=true, alt="An example of the cut-up technique", caption="Imagine each one of these scraps is a piece of code.") }}

 Each piece of code, or "gadget," in our ROP chain is a small fragment of actual program code that performs a simple operation, like loading a register or calling a function, then returns control to the next gadget in the sequence.

 The SoundHax ROP chain performs a handful of operations.
 First, it copies our second-stage payload from the stack to heap memory.
 Next, it sets up parameters for some GPU operations.
-Then it actually calls said GPU functions to perform memory copynig operations that would normally be forbidden (more in this in the next section).
+Then it actually calls these GPU functions to perform memory copying operations that would normally be forbidden (more on this in the next section).
 Finally, it transfers control to our newly-positioned code.

 Each step of this process uses code that already exists in the application's memory space, making it extremely difficult for most prevention mechanisms to detect our attack.

 ## 6. GPU-Assisted Code Injection (gspwn)
 I briefly mentioned GPU functions.
 Now let's actually talk about why we're using graphics calls and how genius this move is.

-When gaining code execution through the ROP chain, we were still constrined by the system's memory protection mechanisms, meaning that we weren't yet able to overwrite any of the application's code segment from userland.
+When gaining code execution through the ROP chain, we were still constrained by the system's memory protection mechanisms, meaning that we weren't yet able to overwrite any of the application's code segment from userland.
 This usually isn't allowed as that would violate a bunch of security boundaries-- user applications *should* be kept separate from system code.

 Nedwill's solution to get around this was pretty creative: Abusing the 3DS's GPU.
 The GPU has special privileges to perform direct memory access (DMA) transfers between memory regions.
 This means that while almost nothing should be able to copy data from heap memory into the executable text segment of running applications, the GPU *can.*